apache/apisix-dashboard/README.md

 ```

 ## Project setup
-> Make sure Yarn is installed on your machine: https://yarnpkg.com/en/docs/install
+> Make sure Node.js 8.12.0 or higher, and Yarn are installed on your machine: https://yarnpkg.com/en/docs/install

 ### Install dependencies